Work towards a better credit score with Equifax

 Scenario 2: You have a 'thin' credit file and need to establish a credit history

-For people with little credit history or a 'thin' credit file, you can start to establish a credit history and show lenders you are capable of managing credit:
+If you have a 'thin' file, you can start to establish a credit history and show lenders you are capable of managing credit:

 a) You’ve never had credit.
 This may be the case if you’re young, or if you’ve recently moved to the UK.